langflow-ai/langflow/docs/docs/Integrations/Notion/notion-agent-conversational.md

 ---
-title: Conversational Notion Agent
+title: Notion Agent - Conversational
 sidebar_position: 2
-slug: /integrations/notion/notion-agent-meeting-notes
+slug: /integrations/notion/notion-agent-conversational
 ---

 The Conversational Notion Agent is an AI-powered assistant designed to interact with your Notion workspace through natural language conversations.
 This flow enables users to perform various Notion-related tasks, such as creating pages, searching for information, and managing content, all through a chat interface.